khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 - **Stacks**: The second nested dimension is represented as a stacked column.
 - **Series**: The time series is represented across the X-axis.

-*Note: Try to avoid using more than 5 values in each dimension to prevent visaul complexity in the charts.*
+*Note: Try to avoid using more than 5 values in each dimension to prevent visual complexity in the charts.*

 #### Color patterns